Blind Cigar Review: Brick House | Maduro Toro

 Blind Cigar Review: Brick House | Maduro Toro Cigar Info

-The history of the Brick House brand goes back to the original clear Havana blend launched by patriarch J.C.
+The history of the brand goes back to the original clear Havana blend launched by patriarch J.C.
 Newman made with Cuban tobacco before the Cuban embargo.
 The name comes from Newman’s childhood home which was the only house made out of bricks in their small, Hungarian village.
 Residents from all around with gather at that house to eat, drink, smoke and enjoy company, but the Great Depression ended that tradition.

 This cigar was reviewed blind (no bands) by a panel of at least 4 reviewers.
 They did not know what they were smoking beforehand.
 The scores are an average of all the reviewers' scores with outliers removed.
 All of our cigars reviewed are shipped to the panelists with Boveda packs to ensure optimal smoking experience.